Commutativity and Kleisli laws of codensity monads of probability measures: Abstract

 \section{Abstract}

-Several well-studied probability monads have been expressed as codensity monads over small categories of stochastic maps, giving a limit description of spaces of probability measures.
-In this paper we show how properties of probability monads such as commutativity and affineness can arise from their codensity presentation.
-First we show that their codensity presentation is closely related to another characterisation of probability monads as terminal endofunctors admitting certain maps into the Giry monad, which allows us to generalise a result by Van Breugel on the Kantorovich monad.
-We then provide sufficient conditions for a codensity monad to lift to \textbf{MonCat}, and give a characterisation of exactly pointwise monoidal codensity monads; codensity monads that satisfy a strengthening of these conditions.
-We show that the Radon monad is exactly pointwise monoidal, and hence give a description of the tensor product of free algebras of the Radon monad in terms of Day convolution.
-Finally we show that the Giry monad is not exactly pointwise monoidal due to the existence of probability bimeasures that do not extend to measures, although its restriction to standard Borel spaces is.
-We introduce the notion of a $*$-monad and its Kleisli monoidal op-multicategory to describe the categorical structure that organises the spaces of probability polymeasures on measurable spaces.
+Several monads of probability measures have been shown to have presentations as codensity monads over small categories of stochastic maps.
+This paper studies how three key properties of these probability monads, relevant to categorical approaches to probability, can arise from their codensity presentations.
+We first derive the existence of a Kleisli law into the Giry monad, which provides a formal connection to measurable probability.
+In particular, from their codensity presentations, we prove a novel universal property of several probability monads as terminal liftings of the Giry monad.
+This generalises a result by Van Breugel on the Kantorovich monad, and proves the existence of such Kleisli laws.
+We additionally provide sufficient conditions for a codensity monad to be lax monoidal and affine, which provides a connection to the theory of Markov categories.
+In particular, we introduce the condition for a codensity monad to be exactly pointwise monoidal, which is then lax monoidal, and prove a characterisation of this condition in terms of Day convolution.
+We show that the Radon monad is exactly pointwise monoidal, and use our characterisation to give a description of the tensor product of free algebras of the Radon monad in terms of Day convolution.
+Finally, we show that the Giry monad is only exactly pointwise monoidal when restricted to standard Borel spaces, due to the existence of probability bimeasures that do not extend to measures.